lguy/course-microbial-genomics/episodes/data-visualization.Rmd

 - How are phylogenetic trees viewed and compared?
 - How can I visualize several layers of data?
+- In which cases is transmission likely?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## Comparison of clustering results

 We grouped (clustered) our isolates by the information that we extracted from the sequencing reads.
 We compared our isolates to a reference genome and clustered them on basis of the single nucleotide variations that they exhibit when compared to this reference.